 Why Reopening a Closed Car Insurance Claim Is Typically Not Possible

-Courts generally uphold these settlement agreements, even if the injured party later comes to believe they deserve more compensation.
-Once you have signed on the dotted line, it’s almost impossible to go back and renegotiate the terms of the agreement.
-That is why it is so important to review any settlement offers carefully and make sure you understand the full extent of your injuries and losses before accepting a deal.
+Courts generally uphold these settlement agreements, even if the injured party later believes they deserve more compensation.
+Once you have signed on the dotted line, it’s almost impossible to renegotiate the agreement’s terms.
+That is why reviewing any settlement offers carefully is important, as well as ensuring you understand the full extent of your injuries and losses before accepting a deal.

 When Can You Reopen a Closed Car Insurance Claim in Florida?